joelfmrodrigues/demos/PnP Controls/start/README - PRESENTATION.md

 import { PropertyFieldTermPicker, IPickerTerms } from '@pnp/spfx-property-controls/lib/PropertyFieldTermPicker';
 ```

-Next, check the web part properties to include the options we need
+Next, check that the web part properties include the options we need

-* a configured reference to PnPJS,
 * the web part title
 * a reference to the source list
 * a reference to the selected term